 Q: How do I sign up for the one-on-one coaching sessions??

-A: Please call Julie Sigourney at (707) 968-3155 at your earliest convenience after registering to sign up for one or two coaching sessions.
+A: Please call Julie Sigourney at (707) 968-3155 after January 15 to sign up for one or two coaching sessions.
 All appointment times are on a first come, first reserved basis.

 Q: How do I sign up to attend the breakout sessions?

-A: Please call Julie Sigourney at (707) 968-3155 at your earliest convenience to sign up for Symposium breakout sessions/workshops.
+A: Please call Julie Sigourney at (707) 968-3155 after January 15 to sign up for Symposium breakout sessions/workshops.
 All sessions are on a first come, first reserved basis.
 As space is limited, we strongly encourage you to contact Julie as soon as possible to secure your reservation for the sessions you wish to attend.

 Q: Will the meals during the Symposium be seated?